Anna Bågenholm: Resuscitation and recovery

 Bågenholm was taken to the operating theatre, where a team of more than a hundred doctors and nurses worked in shifts for nine hours to save her life.
 At 21:40, she was connected to a cardiopulmonary bypass machine that warmed up her blood outside of her body before it was reinserted into her veins.
 Bågenholm's first heart beat was recorded at 22:15, and her body temperature had risen to 36.4 °C at 0:49.
+She had no heart beat 2 hours 35 minutes, from 19:40 till 22:15.
 Bågenholm's lung function deteriorated at 02:20, and she spent the following 35 days connected to a ventilator.

 Bågenholm soon began to show signs of vitality, and woke up paralyzed from the neck down on 30 May.
 She feared she would spend the rest of her life on her back, and was angry with her colleagues for saving her.
 Bågenholm soon recovered from the paralysis, however, and later apologized to her friends; "I was very irritated when I realized they had saved me.
 I feared a meaningless life, without any dignity.
 Now I am very happy to be alive and want to apologize."
 Bågenholm's kidneys and digestive system were not working properly, so she had to recover in an intensive care unit for two more months.
 After spending 28 days in the Tromsø intensive care unit, she was flown to Sweden in an ambulance helicopter for the remainder of her recovery.